chenlamchan/Custom-Neural-Networks-Obesity-Level-Class-Prediction/README.md

 - Refer to table below for the experiment log, strategy adopted as follow:

-**Experiment to search Optimal Parameter (Brute Force Search)**: o As a start, simple model is adopted by creating 1 hidden layer and nodes to be set half the number of features. o Then the model is trained to get it average maximum validation accuracy of training for a repeat of 3 times.
-Average of the average is computed as the final metric to compare between each model. o Next, continue to increase the number of nodes per layer slowly and if there is improvement on the validation accuracy.
-If minimal to no improvement observed, then increase the number of hidden layer and repeats the experiment. o At the same time, the epoch where the model stopped learning also being recorded to  monitor if the epoch is sufficient for model to learn. o As a result, hidden layer of 4 with neurons per layer of 16 (experiment no.8) is found  to be having highest average validation accuracy before it starts to degrade with neurons per layer of 20.
-(As shown in line chart below)
+**Experiment to search Optimal Parameter (Brute Force Search)**:

+- As a start, simple model is adopted by creating 1 hidden layer and nodes to be set half the number of features. </br>
+- Then the model is trained to get it average maximum validation accuracy of training for a repeat of 3 times.
+Average of the average is computed as the final metric to compare between each model. </br>
+- Next, continue to increase the number of nodes per layer slowly and if there is improvement on the validation accuracy.
+If minimal to no improvement observed, then increase the number of hidden layer and repeats the experiment. </br>
+- At the same time, the epoch where the model stopped learning also being recorded to  monitor if the epoch is sufficient for model to learn. </br>
+- As a result, hidden layer of 4 with neurons per layer of 16 (experiment no.8) is found  to be having highest average validation accuracy before it starts to degrade with neurons per layer of 20.
+(As shown in line chart below) </br> </br>

 ![exp_info](img/table1_exp.png)